fathom-playground/playground/README.md

 The playground challenges you to envision your ideal learning environment build it, and connect it to others.
-By enabling these connections we're creating a community empowering learning above all.
+By enabling these connections we're creating a community empowering learning above all, and spawing novel learning structures that will scale and propagate throughout society.

 ----------